alkimer/CreditRiskAnalysisProject/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── EDA                <- Data and collabs for EDA reference ├── data
+├── EDA                <- Scripts for EDA colabs
+├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.